THinnerichs/DTI-VOODOO/ideas/ideas.md

 - iSCB conference deadline is 30.
 January

 --------------------------------------------------------------------
 - move repo to project folder (reach out to Ramy)

 - Build alignment over all targets
+  - build hmms over alignments
   - Query against only human target data
   - Build STRING graph only on human data (Y)
   - Use human interactions data to build training/testing data
     - Utilize non-binary score?
 Sigmoid over score?

-- build human dti data for train/test
-- extract intersection between SIDER data and DDI data
-  - build proper DDI graph

 - extract subgraphs for each target for specific radius
 - get node2vec embedding with node features
 (- use node2vec and add my embedding on top of that) -> destroys idea of approach

-- check if intersection targets are empty or not

-- wait for data preprocessing to finish
-- zip fasta files and scp them over
-- execute run\_pipeline after checking both run\_pipeline and alignment\_pipeline to
-be properly configured
-  - Run it for both Mafft and FAMSA
+- get phenotypes for drugs

 - Finally execute hmm\_pipeline !!!

 - check if VPN is working
 ---------------------------------------------------
-- read Rpberts Hypothesis testing paper for title and outline
+- read Roberts Hypothesis testing paper for title and outline

+- What are GCNs exactly doing?

 - What do links in PPI graph mean? (-> STRING data/documentation)
   - what does closeness in enriched PPI graph means?